 Our bodies’ plasma cells are powerful forces.
 They are part of a strong network of flexible tissue in our bone marrow that helps keep our immune system healthy.
-The DNA in plasma cells can mutate into abnormal cells.
+Mutation in DNA of plasma cells can transform them into abnormal cells.
 These mutations can cause cells to multiply out of control, and may result in a type of cancer known as multiple myeloma.

 Currently, multiple myeloma has no cure.
 However, there are many treatments that help manage the disease over time.
 Thanks to these treatments, a growing number of multiple myeloma patients are living ten or more years after diagnosis.